TREASURIES-Prices rise on growth fears, bets on later Fed rate hike

 By Sam Forgione

-NEW YORK, Oct 13 (Reuters) - U.S. Treasuries prices rose on Tuesday on concerns over global growth after data showed China’s imports plunged in September, while continued expectations for a Federal Reserve interest rate liftoff next year rather than in 2015 also supported prices.
+NEW YORK, Oct 13 (Reuters) - Safe-haven U.S. Treasuries prices rose on Tuesday on concerns over global growth after data showed China’s imports plunged in September, while continued expectations for a later Federal Reserve rate liftoff also supported prices.

-Imports in China, the world’s second biggest economy, fell 20 percent last month, leaving economists divided over whether the country’s ailing trade sector is showing signs of turning around and reigniting concerns over global growth.
+Imports in China, the world’s second-biggest economy, plunged 20 percent last month, leaving economists divided over whether the country’s ailing trade sector is showing signs of turning around and reigniting concerns over global growth.

-“Today is just an example of risk off,” said Charles Comiskey, head of Treasuries trading at Bank of Nova Scotia in New York.
-“We’re just slaves to the data around the globe.”
-He noted the Chinese imports data was a key driver of demand for safe-haven U.S. government debt.
+“It’s all a global growth fear trade,” said Priya Misra, head of global rates strategy at TD Securities in New York.
+She said the China data was the main catalyst behind the demand for safe-haven U.S. government debt.

+Misra said that concerns of soft U.S. inflation as a result of a weak global growth outlook also supported Treasuries prices.
+Longer-dated Treasuries prices in particular tend to rise on expectations of low inflation since inflation erodes the value of interest payouts.

 Yields held above session lows hit on Oct.
-8, when minutes of the Fed’s September meeting were released and showed the U.S. central bank’s policymaking committee was unsettled by signs of turmoil abroad but didn’t think this had “materially altered” the outlook for the economy.
+8, when the minutes to the Fed’s September meeting were released and showed the U.S. central bank’s policymaking committee was unsettled by signs of turmoil abroad but didn’t think this had “materially altered” the outlook for the economy.

-Rates futures suggested traders anticipate the first Fed rate increase since 2006 would occur at the Federal Open Market Committee meeting in March 2016 at the earliest.
+Rates futures on Tuesday suggested traders anticipate the first Fed rate increase since 2006 would occur at the Federal Open Market Committee meeting in March 2016 at the earliest.

-Fed Governor Lael Brainard’s comments on Monday defending a go-slow approach reinforced expectations for a later rate hike, analysts said.
-The U.S. bond market was closed on Monday for the U.S. Columbus Day holiday.
+Fed Governor Lael Brainard’s comments on Monday defending a go-slow approach to rate policy reinforced expectations for a later rate hike, analysts said.
+The U.S. bond market was closed on Monday for the Columbus Day holiday.

-Three-year notes were last up 3/32 to yield 0.92 percent, from a yield of 0.96 percent late on Friday.
-(Editing by Meredith Mazzilli and Jeffrey Benkoe)
+Three-year notes were last up 2/32 to yield 0.93 percent, from a yield of 0.96 percent late on Friday.
+(Editing by Meredith Mazzilli)